Year 11 students have 25 lessons a week and will be on the red or blue pathway for their GCSEs.

-Year 11 students on the red pathway study English, maths, science, physical education, personal development, French and either history or geography, they also choose to pursue two further subjects.
+Year 10 students on the red pathway study English, maths, science, physical education, personal development, French and either history or geography, they also choose to pursue two further subjects.

 Students on the blue pathway study the same core subjects as above with the exception of French, students therefore have three additional subjects to choose.

-For a more in depth outline of each subject please click on the link for the subject page.
+For a more in-depth outline of our core and optional subjects, please click on the subject hyperlinks from the drop-down menu below.

 If you would like to speak to us about any aspect of our curriculum please get in touch.